We welcome hikers of all levels, whether you’re a seasoned hiker or just getting off the couch, we will be with you all the way.

 This is not a race, you can hike with your fellow hikers and guides at your pace and you don’t have to worry about keeping up.
 However, for everyone’s safety, we do set ending times and turn around points.

 The weekend training hikes take place on one of San Diego Counties many beautiful trails.
 For the first 3 weeks the Saturday hikes will be about 5 hours.
-Each week we will do a little more, adding miles and elevation until you reach a pace and conditioning to successful complete our 27 mile hike.
+Each week we will do a little more, adding miles and elevation until you reach a pace and conditioning to successfully complete our hike.
 Our objective is to over train you for the event weekend so you can enjoy it without getting physically blown out.

 3. The Challenge Hike is a fabulous weekend of hiking and celebration.
 Your lodging, guide fees, local transportation, on trail comfort stations and pre-and post-hike meals, kick off dinner and celebration breakfast are all covered in your fund raising minimum.